mainmatter/trash-in-treasure-out/text.md

 Are there any downsides?
 As always: yes, this is no silver bullet.
 One thing you probably have noticed so far is that the patterns described in this post introduce a bunch of boilerplate.
-There are crates (e.g. [`nutype`]) out there that aim to reduce this, but they come with their own trade offs.
+There are crates (e.g. [`nutype`]) out there that aim to reduce this, but they come with their own trade-offs.
 Furthermore, sometimes not all invariants can be expressed in Rust code.
 In such cases, one still has to rely on documentation to be thorough and correct.

 Other than that, rigidity may not always be what you want.
-Somtimes your invariants and requirements are not all that clear, and are very subject to change.
+Sometimes your invariants and requirements are not all that clear, and are very subject to change.
 In such cases, it's not great to update loads of boilerplate all the time.
 This, I think, is a bit of a matter of taste: I myself like to force myself to clarify the requirements and invariants before implementation, and with the validation being implemented in a single place, updating that is not such a big hassle.
-And what you get back is huge: correct, robust, clear and maintainable code!
+And what you get back is huge: correct, robust, clear, and maintainable code!

 *In [step 4], I've updated the rest of the method handlers.
 Be sure to have a